-Fire prevention programs are a jurisdictional responsibility; however, communication, collaboration, and cooperation between jurisdictional and protecting agencies is encouraged.
+Fire prevention programs are a jurisdictional responsibility; however, communication, collaboration, and cooperation between jurisdictional and Protecting Agencies is encouraged.
 The AWFCG Wildland Fire Education and Prevention Committee provides an interagency forum for addressing statewide prevention issues.
 Alaska prevention brochures including Alaska Firewise and other educational materials are available on the AWFCG webpage (https://fire.ak.blm.gov/administration/awfcg.php).

-Jurisdictional agencies will be notified of any suppression actions taken on non-escaped fires taken by a Protecting Agency within their jurisdiction.
+Jurisdictional Agencies will be notified of any suppression actions taken on non-escaped fires taken by a Protecting Agency within their jurisdiction.

-3.8 ORIGIN AND CAUSE DETERMINATION:
+3.8 Origin and Cause Determination:

-Accurate fire cause determination is a critical first step for a successful fire investigation and for targeting fire prevention efforts.
-Protection agencies are responsible to perform origin and cause determination findings on all fires.
+Protecting Agencies are responsible to perform origin and cause determination findings on all fires.
 Protecting Agency and all other first responders are required to preserve information and evidence pertaining to the origin and cause of all fires to the extent practical.
 This includes accurate and timely identification of the point of origin coordinates and their jurisdictional ownership.
 Jurisdictional Agencies will be notified as soon as possible of all suspected human caused fires by the Protecting Agency.